Voice Acting

 Vocal Warm Up Exercise 3: Humming and Lip Trills

 Performing a loose and gentle modulating hum is a nice way to ease in your facial muscles, as well as create space for resonant sound.
-Humming and lip trills get your resonators going, which in turn helps restore your vocal tone quality after sleeping for several hours.
+Humming and lip trills get your resonators going, which helps restore your vocal tone quality after sleeping for several hours.
 These are ideal to carry out as you start your day.

 Lip trills and flutters will also help loosen facial muscles and get your vocal folds warmed up.
 They’re even more effective if you try them in the shower!